 Mustang Teri La Pass and Nar Phu Valley Trek is an ultimate trekking adventure in Nepal's Mustang and Manang region.
-Also, it takes you to the restricted region of Upper Mustang and Nar Phu Valley which requires special permission.
-After trekking in the Upper Mustang, you will set off to the Nar Phu Valley located in the northeast of the Annapurna Circuit.
-En route, you will be crossing Teri La Pass which lies at an elevation of 5,577m or 18,297ft.
+Also, it takes you to the restricted area of Upper Mustang and Nar Phu Valley, which requires special permission.
+After trekking in the Upper Mustang, you will set off to the Nar Phu Valley, located in the northeast of the Annapurna Circuit.
+En route, you will be crossing Teri La Pass, which lies at an elevation of 5,577m or 18,297ft.

 The trek will reward you with a soul-stirring view of the Himalayas.
-The unparalleled landscape with colorful canyons, the wall of red rocks and the distinct structure of erosion set Mustang apart from other regions.
+The unparalleled landscape with colorful canyons, the wall of red rocks, and the distinct erosion structure set Mustang apart from other regions.
 Trekking in Upper Mustang and Nar Phu valley is recently opened to foreigners.
-Since it has remained in seclusion, they have developed unique culture and traditions.
+Since it has remained in seclusion, they have developed unique cultures and traditions.
 Tibetan descendants who settled here centuries ago inhabit the region.

-The sheer experience of immersing into the ancient Tibetan culture and getting a sneak peek into the diversified tradition practices will be overwhelming.
-You will be trekking in remote Nepal and will get to experience camping as well as tea house trekking in a single trek.
+The sheer experience of immersing into the ancient Tibetan culture and getting a sneak peek into the diversified traditional practices will be overwhelming.
+In addition, you will be trekking in remote Nepal and will experience camping and tea house trekking in a single trek.

 |Day 2||Kathmandu Sightseeing|